Battle of Aydın: Massacres 27 June–4 July and the Inter-Allied Commission

+The greater part of its [Aydın's] inhabitants were killed, some being shot, others pierced with red hot irons, others cut to pieces and others put to death with the cruelest tortures.
+The inhabitants’ property was plundered, virgins were carried off to the mountains, and Aydin is a vast cemetery.
+After the destruction of Aydin 800 women and children were sent off by railway to Nazli and Denizli on June 18th and 19th 1919.

+Historian Heinz A. Richter also agrees with the above assessments, stating that the Commission's report exaggerated reports of Greek excesses and showed biased anti-Greek tendencies.

+Turkish sources instead report that 1,500 to 3,000 Turkish civilians were massacred, approximately 10,000 to 15,000 Turkish residents fled the area, and 80 percent of the city—primarily the Turkish quarter—was destroyed by arson.
+However, Morris and Ze'evi note:

+The Turks also accused the Greek army of levelling Aydın town and massacring civilians there.
+But the story was more complicated.
+When Turkish irregulars retook the town in July, armed locals joined in, firing from rooftops and windows at the retreating Greeks.
+In retaliation, they set fire to the Turkish quarter.
+The Turks then torched the Greek quarter and massacred the remaining inhabitants.
+Even Toynbee refused to sugarcoat what the Turks did to Greek noncombatants: “Women and children were hunted like rats from house to house, and civilians [...] were slaughtered in batches—shot or knifed or hurled over a cliff. [...]
+Many of the women... were violated.”

 Reoccupation, 4 July

 The Greek troops, with the help of reinforcements sent by General Konstantinos Nider, headed by lieutenant Colonel Stavrianopoulos recaptured Aydın on 4 July.
 The reoccupation of Aydın was ordered by the Greek High Command in spite of the express orders of the representative of the Entente.
 The Greek authorities acted on orders received from Venizelos in Paris on 2 July.
 These orders prevented the representative of the Entente from intervening in the matter.
-Once in Aydın, they set fire to the Turkish quarter situated in the western part of the town, where there were also some Greek factories.

-According to the Inter-Allied Inquiry Commission report, all the fires that were started between 29 June and 4 July most probably had destroyed two thirds of the city of Aydın, which had a population of 20,000, including some 8000 Greeks.

-Most of the villages situated along the railway track between Balacık and Aydın were also destroyed by fires started in the course of the military operations that took place in the region.
-The occupation of the vilayet of Aydın by the Greek forces had caused significant material losses to crops and property, some attributable to looting, theft and the destruction of livestock.
-Considerable losses were also suffered due to the burning of houses, villages and the town of Aydın.

 Aftermath

 Before the Greek army returned to Aydın, most of the Turkish population had already left the town and surrounding area, with the Turkish soldiers, in order to take refuge in the Italian zone or in the Nazilli-Denizli region, where they remained till the end of the war.

 On the other hand, the Greek population of the town was either massacred by the Turks (the dead bodies found by the Greek army after the retake of the town), or taken to captivity in the interior of Anatolia.

-Colonel Georgios Kondylis with his regiment took orders to hunt the Turkish and did so by passing the Meander river and entering the Italian zone.
+Colonel Georgios Kondylis with his regiment took orders to hunt the Turkish perpetrators and did so by passing the Meander river and entering the Italian zone.

 End of hostilities

-The city of Aydın remained in ruins until it was re-captured by the Turkish army on 7 September 1922, at the end of the Greco-Turkish War (1919-1922).
+The city of Aydın remained in ruins.
+It was re-captured by the Turkish army on 7 September 1922, at the end of the Greco-Turkish War (1919-1922).

-Casualties

-It has not been possible for the Inter-Allied Inquiry Commission to ascertain the total number of Greek or Turkish victims.
-The representative of the Greek Government, who gave evidence before the Commission on 7 September, estimated the number of Greek victims to be in the region of 2000.
-Some 900 bodies had already been recovered by that time.
-An English witness put this number at about 400.
-A French officer conducting an on-the-spot investigation several days after the events took place put the number of victims at 1500 to 2000 Greeks and 1200 to 1500 Turks, however acknowledging that estimating the number of Turkish victims was a very difficult task.